- Arts & Humanities Month

 The Ethnic Arts Festival is sponsored by the City of Evanston Cultural Arts Programs and partially supported by the Illinois Arts Council, a state agency.

-Interested in sponsorship opportunities for the 2014 festival?
+Interested in sponsorship opportunities for next year's festival?

 Contact Patricia Battaglia, Festival Coordinator/Cultural Arts Programs, firstname.lastname@example.org or 847-448-8264.